-While interest free financing always sounds attractive, its important to understand how the process works.
+While interest free financing always sounds attractive, it’s important to understand how the process works.
 Most interest free programs are very punitive to the patient if the patient fails to pay the loan off during the interest free promotional period.
-For example, if you have a 12 month interest free program thru Care Credit and you fail to pay the loan off in full during the promotional period, the interest will accrue from day 1 at 29.9% and be added to the back of the loan.
-In effect, you have not received interest free financing, but rather paid 29.9% interest on your loan.
-In addition, your provider has also paid 9.9% of their fee to provide you this interest free option.
+For example, if you have a 12 month interest free program thru Care Credit and you fail to pay the loan off in full during the promotional period, the interest will accrue from day 1 at 26.99% and be added to the back of the loan.
+In effect, you have not received interest free financing, but rather paid 26.99% interest on your loan.
+In addition, your provider has also paid up to 9.9% of their fee to provide you this interest free option.

 Advance Care provides you a 14-month true interest free period with no cost to the provider.
 Everything the patient pays during the initial 14-month interest free period is applied to the principal of the loan allowing you to pay the loan off quickly.
 If you do have a balance after the 14-month promotional period expires, you simply are subject to interest only on the remaining balance.
 No accrued interest, you simply pay interest only on your remaining balance.
 Interest rates start at 13.74% and can go up depending on the credit of the patient.
 You can see the advantage that Advance Care provides the patient and the provider.
 Even if the patient takes 24 months to pay the loan off and pays 15% interest the last 10 months, the blended interest rate is still less than 5% which is very competitive.
 The sooner you pay the loan off, the less expensive it is.